 PowerNet processes applications for connection of distributed generation as outlined in The Code, Part 6 – Connection of distributed generation.

-To apply to connect Distributed Generation please complete the application form relevant to the generation size
+To apply to connect Distributed Generation please complete the following application form:

 Fees apply, processing will only begin once the appropriate fee has been paid.
 Follow this link for a schedule of Distributed Generation Application Fees